- British-Swedish multinational AstraZeneca is in the business of pharmaceutical preparations.

 - Most of its sales come from across the globe, with the US accounting for just one third.

-To buy stocks in AstraZeneca, here’s what to do.
+To buy shares in AstraZeneca from the UK, here’s what to do.

 Coming up next

 About the company

 AstraZeneca sells branded drugs across a number of key therapeutic classes.
 These include drugs used for treating diabetes and gastrointestinal, cardiovascular, cancer and respiratory disorders as well as cancer and immunology therapies.
 Close to one third of its sales come from the United States and the rest from international markets.